The Danish Constituent Assembly: History

 Painting an event that took place 12 years back, Hansen had to rely on old photographs, drawings and even busts in his work with painting the many portraits.
 The monumental painting was completed in late 1864 or early 1865.

 The painting was after its completion installed in Hage's home in the Harsdorff House on Kongens Nytorv.
-It was from 31 May to 14 June possible for the public to see the painting in his home on the payment of an entrance fee the revenues of which went to weterans of the Second Schleswig War.
+It was from 31 May to 14 June possible for the public to see the painting in his home on the payment of an entrance fee the revenues of which went to veterans of the Second Schleswig War.
 A total of 2,898 people visited the exhibition over the two week period.

 On 11 November 1865, The newspaper Fædrelandet brought an article written by Philip Weilbach about the painting.

 The painting hang in Hage's home until his widow donated it to the Danish state.